kang-cao-corgi/coj/notes.md

 faith is ... <br>
 - acknowledging what God has done and possessing it
-- trusting the Word of God to be fullfilled
+- trusting the Word of God to be fulfilled

+"The Bible is the object of experience"

 #### the treasure of God is in the Bible